 Getting an app on Apple’s App Store is the end goal for many iOS developers.
 The amount of work that goes into reaching that goal is substantial.
 After first learning the language, the aspiring developer must come up with an idea that they can subsequently translate into a fully functioning application.
 This is already months, if not years, of work.
 Naturally, creating the application itself is where most developers focus at the beginning of their development journies, but there’s one final step that gets overlooked in the process: submitting the app to Apple for approval.
 It’s a step that can be more complicated than expected, and it’s easy to miss when starting out because there’s already a mountain of information to parse and learn.

+At FlightAware, we aim to release a new version of our app each month, so frequently repeating this process could end up taking a significant amount of time.
 Our solution is a Continuous Integration (CI), Continuous Delivery (CD) pipeline utilizing two tools: Jenkins and Fastlane.
 Not only does this ease the burden of the final upload to Apple, but it also smoothes out the entire development process.

 There’s some technical jargon in that last sentence, so let’s first set some definitions.
 Continuous Integration is the act of building and testing code automatically alongside each new commit made to a repository.
 Continuous Delivery simply means that your application is always in a state in which it can be deployed.
 There’s a manual component associated with Continuous Delivery as well: if one were to automate the Continuous Delivery portion of the pipeline, it would then be referred to as Continuous Deployment.

-1. Code is written to handle a particular issue or feature.
+- Code is written to handle a particular issue or feature.

-2. We then begin our peer review (PR) process.
-Once a PR is submitted to the rest of the team, our iOS – Tests Jenkins job runs automatically.
-The integration with Fastlane will trigger the test lane to run.
+lane to run.
 Should any of these tests fail, the Jenkins job itself fails and we can investigate the issue.
-This job is one of our most important because it is our early warning system that something may be wrong.
+This job is one of our most important because it is our early warning system that something may be wrong. - Once the code successfully passes peer review, it then gets merged into our

-4. At some point, we decide it is time to release our current code on develop into the app store.
-We create a release branch from develop.
-The Jenkins iOS – Beta job is manually run.
-This will use our beta lane in Fastlane to package and upload our files to Apple’s servers.
+lane in Fastlane to package and upload our files to Apple’s servers.
 Once the process is complete, we are free to begin our TestFlight process in App Store Connect.

 Jenkins is our automation tool of choice for the Continuous Integration portion of the workflow, and we have a suite of jobs we use for different parts of the release process and special cases.
 We can create and destroy jobs as needed.
 This is beneficial because there have been many times where we had a long-running branch that could not be merged into our ‘develop’ branch due to new feature development, but the code on that branch still needed to be tested by QA.